Idea

 These are some of the most common drawbacks and challenges of digital training.

-• If the organization doesn’t have an LMS it can make it difficult to deploy digital training.
+• If the organization doesn’t have an LMS, it can be challenging to deploy digital training.
 While the lack of LMS issues can be overcome, it might not be feasible.

 • It can be costly to come up with the initial investment to create digital training.

 • Some employees might not have a place where they can take digital training.
-They need a computer but maybe they don’t have a company computer available or computers are limited in number.
+They need a computer, but maybe they don’t have a company computer available, or the number of computers is limited.

 • Digital training relies on the internet.
 Without broadband internet, digital training might not work well.

-• Questions can’t be answered in real-time which means they might get forgotten or not get asked at all.
+• Questions can’t be answered in real time, meaning they might get forgotten or asked at all.

-While nearly every one of these issues can be overcome, some of them cannot or it could take too many resources to overcome.
-Culture is surprisingly one of the most difficult to overcome.
-There is no solid way to overcome that issue in little time and you can’t simply throw money at it as you can with the infrastructure.
+While nearly every one of these issues can be overcome, some cannot or may require too many resources.
+Surprisingly, culture is one of the most difficult to overcome.
+There is no solid way to overcome that issue in a short time, and you can’t simply throw money at it like you can with the infrastructure.

-However, most organizations today are fully capable of having a completely digital workforce as well as training fully digitally.
+However, most organizations today can have a fully digital workforce and training fully digitally.
 Even if the workforce is entirely in person, it’s often more effective to train them digitally through digital training.

 Wrap Up